amnesiiac/amnesiiac.github.io/_posts/2023-12-29-linux-ftrace.md

           <idle>-0       [034] d...
 6368755.192330: __switch_to_xtra <-__switch_to
           <idle>-0       [034] d...
 6368755.192330: finish_task_switch <-__schedule
 ```
-from each call tracepoint line:
+some explainations of the ftrace log columns:
-taks name, pid, execution cpu num, timestamp for the function call, function call as A <- B (func B invoke func A)
+taks name, pid, execution cpu num, timestamp for the function call,
+function call as A <- B (func B invoke func A)

 <hr>